User Defined Functions (UDFs)

 Triggered when records are removed from the source |

-For each event type, you can implement a dedicated function that receives the relevant data, processes it according to your business requirements, and returns a modified dataset that will be propagated to the target.
+For each event type, you can implement your custom logic in a single function that receives the relevant data, processes it according to your business requirements, and returns a modified dataset that will be propagated to the target.

 Data access